by Jack Johnson

 Fun Fact: Searching “does beef tallow clog pores” or “is tallow good for acne” yields a spectrum of user experiences—some hail it as a miracle product, while others need to adjust usage or combine it with a thorough cleansing routine.

-Myths vs. Facts about Tallow Science
+Myths vs. Facts about Beef Tallow Science

 • Myth: “Animal fats are automatically bad for skin.”

-Fact: Tallow is a natural fat with a unique fatty acid composition similar to human sebum.
+Fact: Beef Tallow is a natural fat with a unique fatty acid composition similar to human sebum.
 Many modern synthetic creams try to replicate what tallow already has.

-• Myth: “Tallow is only for dry skin.”
+• Myth: “Beef Tallow is only for dry skin.”

 Fact: Oily or acne-prone individuals can benefit too, as a small amount may help rebalance the skin’s own oil production.